Headless SDK (Payment Android)

 Step 7: Create the payment

-After generating the OTT, create the payment by calling the Create Payment endpoint.
-You need to include the OTT obtained in Step 6 in the payment_method.token
+After generating the one-time token, create the payment by calling the Create Payment endpoint.
+Include the one-time token obtained in Step 6 in the payment_method.token parameter of your request.
+The following code block shows an example of a payment creation request:

 {